Series > 2 Peter: Gospel Truth, False Teaching, and the Second Coming of Christ

 Scott Hoezee

-Again, we wonder, listeners: this is heavy stuff; this is not a happy chapter; and Peter is going after these people.
+Again, we warned our listeners: this is heavy stuff; this is not a happy chapter; and Peter is going after these people.
 The people are unreasoned; they are unhinged; the consequences of their denying the true things about God and Jesus makes them carnal lovers of pleasure.
 They party; they flirt; maybe they are doing untoward sexual things in broad daylight; they carouse; they drink.
 Basically, Peter is saying these people are like walking billboards for what the Church would later label the seven deadly sins; and here chiefly: Greed, gluttony, anger, lust; I mean, that is who these people are.

 Darrell Delaney